rahulpriyadarshan19/rahulpriyadarshan.github.io/README.md

-### Education
+## Education

 M.Sc Astronomy and Data Science, Leiden University
 B.Tech Aerospace Engineering, Indian Institute of Technology Madras

-### Research Projects
+## Research Projects

 #### **Emulating a photodissociation region (PDR) code with deep learning (2nd master's thesis)**

 In this work, I developed and trained a deep learning architecture based on Neural Ordinary Differential Equations (NeuralODE) to mimic/emulate the performance of an astrochemical modelling code, `3DPDR`.
 The network evaluates chemistry in photodissociation regions (PDR) about ~17000 times faster, and produces accurate predictions for many chemical species and temperatures.
-For more details, click here.
+For more details, check the project's [GitHub page](https://github.com/rahulpriyadarshan19/emulate-pdr-codes).

 ![Predicted vs true abundances](./assets/model_565_pred_abundances.png "Predicted vs true abundances")